 APBS is a membership organization that engages in varied activities and endeavors related to Positive Behavior Support.
 APBS places greatest emphasis on activities associated with expanding the emerging science of Positive Behavior Support.
 Beyond expanding the science of Positive Behavior Support through research and outreach endeavors APBS further invests its resources in supporting networking related to the design and implementation on Positive Behavior Support across various contexts.
 As such, APBS is primarily a scientifically oriented organization that is also heavily invested in networking.
 APBS also supports (on a more limited basis) policy-related endeavors associated with Positive Behavior Support.
 APBS members have access to all association materials through various sources including the organization’s website (www.apbs.org).
 Further, members of the organization elect members to its governing board on an annual basis and may access those elected board members through a variety of methods including the website.

 Positive Behavior Support is a set of processes that combine information from social, behavioral, and biomedical science and applies this information at the individual and/or systems level to reduce behavioral challenges and improve quality of life.
-Both systems-wide and individualized interventions used in PBS are empirically documented and can be used by a wide range of support providers.
+Both systems-wide and individualized interventions used in positive behavior support are empirically documented and can be used by a wide range of support providers.

 The Association for Positive Behavior Support is currently supported by the activities of several working committees and a 12 member board.
 Nominations for board membership are solicited from our members.
-If you are interested in participating in a committee or exploring leadership opportunities, please e-mail Executive Director Tim Knoster or call (570) 389-4081.
+If you are interested in participating in a committee or exploring leadership opportunities, please e-mail Executive Director Tim Knoster.

 The Association for Positive Behavior Support is an active body, focusing its attention on dissemination, education, and public policy efforts.
 It:

-- Serves as an international forum for individuals interested in PBS
+- Serves as an international forum for individuals interested in positive behavior support

 - Hosts a conference every year